dmauser/azure-virtualwan/two-vwans/README.md

 ## Intro

-This lab aims to build a two Virtual WANs with two spokes and interconnect them over ExpressRoute.
+This lab aims to build a two Virtual WANs with two vHubs (one for each), two Spokes for each vHUB, and both vHubs interconnect them over ExpressRoute.

 ## Lab Diagram